Simplify Your Workday: 9 Best Workflow Automation Apps

 Pricing

 Lindy’s plans are based on credit usage.
-The free plan includes 400 credits per month and a 1 million–character knowledge base.
+The free plan includes 400 credits per month and a one-million–character knowledge base.

 Meanwhile, the Pro plan costs $49.99 per month and raises limits to 5,000 credits, while the Business plan is $199.99 per month with 20,000 credits, expanded features, and access to a dedicated solutions engineer.